Lighthouse CI Baseline Configuration

 LHCI_SERVER_BASE_URL: ${{ secrets.LHCI_SERVER_URL }}

-This workflow executes lhci autorun.
-It attaches assertion results directly to the pull request diff.
-For authenticated routes, orchestrate execution alongside Playwright Accessibility Plugin Integration.
-Capture protected DOM snapshots before handing off to Lighthouse.
+This workflow executes lhci autorun, which reads lighthouserc.json from the repository root.
+It attaches assertion results directly to the pull request diff via the GitHub App token.
+For authenticated routes, orchestrate execution alongside Playwright Accessibility Plugin Integration to capture protected DOM snapshots before handing off to Lighthouse.

 Troubleshooting Flaky Scores & Cache Management

 CI environments introduce execution artifacts that skew baselines.
-Increase ci.collect.maxWaitForLoad from 45000ms for heavy hydration.
+Increase ci.collect.settings.maxWaitForLoad (default 45000ms) for heavy hydration.

 Docker runners require explicit Chrome sandbox overrides:

-Validate environment compatibility using lhci healthcheck.
+Validate environment compatibility using npx lhci healthcheck.
 This verifies Node.js and Chrome binary alignment.
-Clear ~/.config/lighthouse and node_modules/.cache between runs.
-Stale snapshots produce false-positive violations.
+Clear ~/.config/lighthouse and node_modules/.cache between runs to prevent stale snapshots from producing false-positive violations.

 Override static configuration for branch-specific testing:

-This CLI override enforces stricter thresholds on feature branches.
-It maintains standard gates on main.
+This CLI override enforces stricter thresholds on feature branches while maintaining standard gates on main.

 Common Implementation Pitfalls